TL;DR

 An Applicant Tracking System (ATS) is software designed to streamline recruitment by automating job postings, processing applications, scheduling interviews, and managing candidate data.
 For many recruiters, it acts as the central hub of their hiring activity.

-Unlike traditional spreadsheets or email folders, an ATS doesnโt simply store candidate CVs.
+Unlike traditional spreadsheets or email folders, an ATS doesn’t simply store candidate CVs.
 It processes them - parsing CVs into searchable profiles, tagging skills, ranking candidates, and enabling collaboration between hiring managers.
 In doing so, it inevitably collects, stores, and shares personal data - the exact type of data that falls under GDPR protection.

 What Candidate Data Does an ATS Manage?

-- Professional history (employment, education, skills)
+- Professional history covering employment, education, and skills

 What Are the Core GDPR Rules Recruiters Must Follow?

-Before exploring how an ATS helps, itโs essential to understand the GDPR principles that affect recruiters most directly.
+Before exploring how an ATS helps, it’s essential to understand the GDPR principles that affect recruiters most directly.
 At its heart, GDPR is about giving individuals more control over their personal data while holding organisations accountable for its use.

 Key GDPR Requirements in Recruitment: